 - Near the end of the hike, a 200 yard section of the trail clings to the rock face and drops off severely to the other side.
 There’s plenty of room for two way traffic, but the drop is potentially life-threatening, so please keep your kids close and be careful.
 Personal note: I’m very afraid of drop-offs, but the trail was wide enough and I was able to do this short section without freaking out.

 What to Bring

 - Hydration packs for the adults and kids

 - Garbage bag to carry out your trash

 Other Hikes in Arches National Park

 Arches National Park has many fun and interesting trails for families to enjoy.
-A few others we enjoyed during our visit include hiking the Devil’s Garden Trail and these five easy walks in Arches NP.
+A few others we enjoyed during our visit include hiking the Devil’s Garden Trail and these several easy walks in Arches NP.

 Moab’s National Parks with Kids